ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 In this case, we still can opt out of the serial execution strategy by using the `ParallelAttribute` on our resolvers.

-Serial executable resolvers will be put into a sequence shape of the query plan and guarantee that they are executed one after the other.
+Serial executable resolvers will be put into a sequence shape of the query plan, which guarantees that they are executed one after the other.
 You can inspect the query plan by providing the `graphql-query-plan` header with a value of `1`.

-If we head over to https://workshop.chillicream.com and run the following query with the query plan header we will get the following execution plan.
+We will get the following execution plan if we head over to https://workshop.chillicream.com and run the following query with the query plan header.

 ```graphql
 {